Bioc3301anon3301/Anon3301/README.md

 source deactivate

-# Next we choose the OTUs using SILVA closed reference
+# Next we choose the OTUs using SILVA closed reference.
+Below is how a batch script is performed without comments.
+I will have comments for all my steps

 #!/bin/bash
 #SBATCH -t 1:00:00